 By taking a holistic approach, you can create the ideal environment for your hair follicles to thrive.
 This means supporting your treatment with the right at-home care, lifestyle habits, and a consistent maintenance plan.
 When you combine the clinical power of PRP with a supportive daily routine, you give yourself the best possible chance at achieving the thicker, fuller hair you’re looking for.
 The following steps are your roadmap to making the most of your investment and enjoying your results for years to come.

-Pairing PRP with Other Treatments
+Can You Combine PRP with Other Treatments?

 PRP works beautifully on its own, but for some people, it can be even more effective when combined with other hair loss treatments.
 Think of it as a layered strategy.
 For example, your provider might recommend using a topical solution like Minoxidil at home to complement your in-office PRP sessions.
 This combination can create a powerful, multi-pronged attack against hair thinning.